 This measure is designed to give more information on the context schools are working in and help them identify local schools working in similar circumstances that they can collaborate with and learn from.

-All state-funded, mainstream schools, with 2012 Key Stage 4 attainment data published on the Performance Tables, are included in the measure.
-Though we have excluded any schools whose data is suppressed in the Performance Tables under the small numbers rules.
+All state-funded, mainstream schools, with 2012 Key Stage 4 attainment data published on the performance tables, are included in the measure.
+Though they have excluded any schools whose data is suppressed in the performance tables under the small numbers rules.

 The methodology used to define similar schools and group them is: